MineSkin/docs/docs/guides/getting-started.md

 ## Rate Limits

-Some endpoints have rate limits to prevent abuse.
+Some endpoints, specifically all endpoints to generate a skin, have rate limits to prevent abuse.
 Those endpoints will return a `429 Too Many Requests` status code if you exceed the limit.
-Most of those endpoints will also return a `X-RateLimit-Limit` and `X-RateLimit-Remaining` header to indicate the limit and how many requests you have left in the current window (usually 1 minute).
+Most of those endpoints will also return a `X-RateLimit-Limit` and `X-RateLimit-Remaining` header to indicate the limit and how many requests you have left in the current window.
+You can check the `X-RateLimit-Reset` header to see when the rate limit will reset.
 Some endpoints will also return a `Retry-After` header to indicate how long (in seconds) you have to wait until you can make another request.